-The Board has adopted procedures for nomination of new director, pursuant to which (i) an interview will be conducted with the prospective candidates; and (ii) the Board will consider and, if thought fit, approve the appointment of the new director by way of board meeting or written resolution.
+The Board has adopted procedures for nomination of new director, pursuant to which (i) an interview will be conducted with the prospective candidates; and (ii) the Nomination Committee will consider and, if thought fit, recommend to the Board for appointment; (iii) the Board would, after taking into consideration the recommendation of the Nomination Committee and other relevant factors, approve the appointment of the new director by way of board meeting or written resolution.
 To ensure a proper understanding of the operations and business of the Company and that he is fully aware of his responsibilities under the applicable laws and regulations (including the Listing Rules), the newly appointed director will be provided with a comprehensive, tailored and formal induction on the first occasion of his appointment.

-The Nomination Committee convened two meetings during the year ended 31 December 2022 to review the structure and composition of the Board, review the Board Diversity Policy, considering and recommending Mr. Cheng Li-Yen and Mr. Yuen Chi Ho for appointment as a non-executive Director and an independent non-executive Director, respectively, and monitor the progress on achieving the measurable objectives (the "Measurable Objectives") set out in the Board Diversity Policy.
+The Nomination Committee convened one meeting during the year ended 31 December 2023 to review the structure and composition of the Board, review the Board Diversity Policy and monitor the progress on achieving the measurable objectives (the "Measurable Objectives") set out in the Board Diversity Policy.
 The individual attendance record of each member of the Nomination Committee is tabulated as follows:

 Name of Director Number of meeting held Number of meeting attended

-Mr. Cheng Li-Yu (Chairman) 2 2
+Mr. Cheng Li-Yu (Chairman) 1 1

-Mr. Cherng Chia-Jiun 2 2
+Mr. Cherng Chia-Jiun 1 1

-Mr. Tsai Wen-Yu 2 2
+Mr. Tsai Wen-Yu 1 1

-Mr. Yip Wai Ming 2 2
+Mr. Yip Wai Ming 1 1

-Mr. Huang Kuo-Kuang 2 2
+Mr. Huang Kuo-Kuang 1 1

-Mr. Yuen Chi Ho (Appointed on 6 December 2022) 2 0
+Mr. Yuen Chi Ho 1 1

-The Company and the Nomination Committee periodically review the Board Diversity Policy on an annual basis, and monitor the progress on achieving the Measurable Objectives which are set for implementing diversity on the Board.
+The Board and the Nomination Committee periodically review the Board Diversity Policy on an annual basis, and monitor the progress on achieving the Measurable Objectives which are set for implementing diversity on the Board.
 The Board Diversity Policy endeavors to ensure that the Board has a balance of skills, experience and diversity of perspectives appropriate to the requirements of the Company's business.
 All Board appointments will continue to be made on a merit basis with due regard for the benefits of diversity of the Board members.
 Selection of candidates will be based on a range of diversity perspectives, including but not limited to gender, age, cultural and educational background, professional experience, skills and knowledge.
-For the year ended 31 December 2022, the Company has achieved the following Measurable Objectives that the Board has set for implementing the Board Diversity Policy:
+For the year ended 31 December 2023, the Company has achieved the following Measurable Objectives that the Board has set for implementing the Board Diversity Policy: